Les-Aventuriers-Numeriques/railstatus3/README.md

   - `UNKNOWN_COMMAND` - Unknown command `<name>`
   - `INVALID_PARAMETERS` - The number of parameters doesn't match the ones required by the command
   - `NOT_A_RSCP_CLIENT` - Handshake failure (see below)
+  - `ACK` - Handshake response success (see below)

 ### Handshake

-Every clients, once successfully connected to the server, must firstly send the following command to perform the handshake:
+Every clients, once successfully connected to the server, must send the `RSCP_SET_VERSION` command prior any other commands.
+See details below.

+### Available commands

+#### RSCP_SET_VERSION

     C,RSCP_SET_VERSION,<version number>\n

-Where `<version number>` is the RSCP version used (`1` at this moment of writing).
+  - `<version number>` - The RSCP version used (`1` at this moment of writing)

+Handshake command.
+Must be sent prior any other commands.

-The server will then acknowledge with the `ACK\n` response.
+The server will then acknowledge with the `ACK` response code.
 You are now ready to send and receive commands.

 Failing to follow this workflow will result by a `NOT_A_RSCP_CLIENT` response code from the server followed by an immediate connexion closing.